Modeling frequency instability in high-quality resonant experiments: Spectral features and sensitivity

 Now that we have discussed many of the characteristics of the jittering resonator system, we wish to determine its sensitivity to detect a signal.
 In many sensing contexts, this is characterized by a ``signal-to-noise ratio" (SNR) which compares the response of the system to a monochromatic driving force vs. its response to broadband noise.
 A strongly resonant system can achieve a large SNR for even very small signals by leveraging the coherence properties of the signal as compared to the noise.
 That is, if a resonator is driven by a nearly monochromatic signal, its response will remain correlated for a very long time, whereas if it is driven by white noise, its response will exhibit no temporal correlations.
 Many common formulae for the SNR therefore rely not only on the expected signal power, but also on the ``coherence time" of the signal.

 As we have seen in \secref{distribution}, the temporal correlations of a jittering resonator can depend on multiple timescales, and so it is difficult to define a single ``coherence time" for the system response.
 Rather than considering the time-domain properties of the system, in order to define a SNR, it will be more appropriate to analyze the system in the frequency domain.
 In this section, we will characterize the spectral features of the system and use them to compute a SNR.
 In particular, we will derive the spectrum of the system in response to a monochromatic driving force and compare this to the spectrum in response to white noise.
-We will actually find that jittering can introduce sidebands into the spectrum which can contribute a higher SNR than the no-jittering case.
-In this sense, jittering can, in fact, make a resonant system more sensitive!
+We will find that jittering can introduce sidebands into both spectra.
+Moreover, we will show that, in the perturbative limit, the sensitivity of a jittering resonator is the same as a stable resonator.